SEAMLESSLY MATCH YOUR NATURAL TOOTH COLOR IN ONE VISIT

 • Chewing force the tooth endures

-For instance, small cavities in visible front teeth are often best treated with tooth colored dental resin composites.
 These work well for appearance.
 Depending on the tooth’s location, composite materials may be more prone to chipping or wear.

-Also, larger areas of tooth decay in back molars may need a stronger solution such as an amalgam fillings.
+Also, larger areas of tooth decay in back molars may need a stronger solution such as an amalgam filling.
 Your dentist may choose that approach or even use indirect dental fillings like inlays and onlays.

 Your dentist may also consider whether the filling is expected to serve as a final restoration or a temporary measure before more advanced work.